MeAkash77/NeuroMesh-AI-Distributed-LLM-Serving-Agent-Runtime-Platform/README.md

 ---

-> ⭐ If you find NeuroMesh useful, [give us a star](https://github.com/agentspan-ai/agentspan) — it helps others find the project!
+> ⭐ If you find Agentspan useful, [give us a star](https://github.com/agentspan-ai/agentspan) — it helps others find the project!

 ---

 https://github.com/user-attachments/assets/dd4b720d-d11c-42e8-93a6-875c5a740fd8

-**NeuroMesh** is a distributed, durable runtime for AI agents that survive crashes, scale across machines, and pause for human approval for days — not minutes.
+**Agentspan** is a distributed, durable runtime for AI agents that survive crashes, scale across machines, and pause for human approval for days — not minutes.

 ## Quickstart (60 seconds)